These Persian beef cutlets (kotlet) are made with potatoes, coated in bread crumbs and pan fried to make a very family friendly dish.

 You can also crush saltine crackers and use that for your outer coating.
 Or you can also omit the bread crumbs altogether, to keep these beef cutlets low carb (and using only cauliflower).
 Any of these options are fine.

-Persian Beef Cutlets with Potatoes and Cauliflower (Kotlet)
+Persian Beef Cutlets (Kotlet)

 Ingredients

-- ½ lb potatoes, peeled and quartered
+- 1 lb potatoes peeled and quartered

 - 1 medium onion